stripe-archive/react-stripe-elements/README.md

 plans for any additional major releases of `react-stripe-elements`.

-If you are starting a new Stripe integration or are looking to update your existing integration, use the React Stripe.js.
+If you are starting a new Stripe integration or are looking to update your existing integration, use React Stripe.js.
 All future work will be released there and we think the new library is a much better experience.

 - [Learn to accept a payment (with React Stripe.js!)](https://stripe.com/docs/payments/accept-a-payment#web)